jmuzsik/writings/beyond-me/init.md

 ## McCluhan

 Understanding a thing is to arrive at a metaphor for that thing by substituting something more familiar to us.
 And the feeling of familiarity is the feeling of understanding.

+A theory is thus a metaphor between a model and data.
+And understanding in science is the feeling of similarity between complicated data and a familiar model.

+You cannot, absolutely cannot think of time except by spatializing it.
+Consciousness is always a spatialization in which the diachronic is turned into the synchronic, in which what has happened in time is excerpted and seen in side-by-sideness.

+Chaos darkened the holy brightnesses of the unconscious world.
+Hierarchies crumpled.
+And between the act and its divine source came the shadow, the pause that profaned, the dreadful loosening that made the gods unhappy, recriminatory, jealous.
+Until, finally, the screening off of their tyranny was effected by the invention on the basis of language of an analog space with an analog ‘I’.
+The careful elaborate structures of the bicameral mind had been shaken into consciousness.